Why We Recommend the ASUS ROG Rapture GT-AX6000 WiFi 6 Router

 Key Features & Benefits

-- Lifetime security suite eliminates subscription fatigue over time
+- Lifetime included security eliminates recurring subscription costs

 - WiFi 6 dual-band AX6000